jmuehlig/perf-cpp/README.md

 * Example for sampling [memory addresses: `address_sampling.cpp`](examples/address_sampling.cpp)
 * Example for sampling [branches: `branch_sampling.cpp`](examples/branch_sampling.cpp)
 * Example for sampling [register values: `register_sampling.cpp`](examples/register_sampling.cpp)

+## System Requirements
+* Minimum *Linux Kernel version*: `>= 5.4`
+* Recommended *Linux Kernel version*: `>= 5.13` (for older Kernel versions see below)
+* Installed `perf` (check if `perf stat ls` provides any output, otherwise follow the instructions)

+### Notes for Linux Kernel < 5.13
+#### Linux Kernel < 5.13
+The counter `cgroup-switches` is only provided since Kernel `5.13`.
+If you have an older Kernel, the counter cannot be used and will be deactivated.

+#### Linux Kernel < 5.12
+Sampling *weight as struct* (`Type::WeightStruct`, see [sampling documentation](docs/sampling.md)) is only provided since Kernel `5.12`.
+However, you can sample for weight using `Type::Weight`.
+To avoid compilation errors, you have to define

+    -DNO_PERF_SAMPLE_WEIGHT_STRUCT

+when compiling the binary that links `perf-cpp`.
+This is not true for the examples (will be done automatically).

+#### Linux Kernel < 5.11
+Sampling *data page size* and *code page size*  (see [sampling documentation](docs/sampling.md)) is only provided since Kernel `5.11`.
+If you have an older Kernel **and** you want to link the library, you need to define

+    -DNO_PERF_SAMPLE_DATA_PAGE_SIZE -DNO_PERF_SAMPLE_CODE_PAGE_SIZE

+when compiling the binary that links `perf-cpp`.
+This is not true for the examples (will be done automatically).

+---

+## Other Noteworthy Profiling Projects
+While *perf-cpp* is dedicated to providing developers with clear insights into application performance, it is part of a broader ecosystem of tools that facilitate performance analysis.
+Below is a non-exhaustive list of some other valuable profiling projects:

+* [PAPI](https://github.com/icl-utk-edu/papi) offers access not only to CPU performance counters but also to a variety of other hardware components including GPUs, I/O systems, and more.
+* Intel's [Instrumentation and Tracing Technology](https://github.com/intel/ittapi) allows applications to manage the collection of trace data effectively when used in conjunction with [Intel VTune Profiler](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html).
+* [PerfEvent](https://github.com/viktorleis/perfevent) provides lightweight access to performance counters, facilitating streamlined performance monitoring.
+* For those who prefer a more hands-on approach, the [perf_event_open](https://man7.org/linux/man-pages/man2/perf_event_open.2.html) system call can be utilized directly without any wrappers.

+---

 ## Feedback
 Feedback, feature requests, and contributions are always appreciated.